Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Constraints on the Chern and weak invariants due to rotation symmetry

 where we have made use of the gauge change $|u_{(1)}^{\alpha}({\bf k})\rangle =\hat{r}_2|u_{(0)}^{\alpha }(R_2^{-1} {\bf k})\rangle$.
 This allows us to relate the integral to the rotation invariants as follows:

 which, in terms of the rotation invariants, can be written as

 Similarly, we find

-In 4-fold symmetric crystals the calculation follows the same steps.
-The 2-fold rotation of the first term in Eq.~\ref{eq:app_nu} amounts to a double application of the 4-fold rotation operator $\hat{r}_4^2$, which results in the index
+In fourfold symmetric crystals the calculation follows the same steps.
+The twofold rotation of the first term in Eq.~\ref{eq:app_nu} amounts to a double application of the fourfold rotation operator $\hat{r}_4^2$, which results in the index

 or, in terms of the rotation invariants